Is Pet Sitting right for me? What's involved?

 - Prepared to pick up dog poop every time?
 Taking poo bags with you is also an important part of being a responsible Dog Walker.

-- A love for animals and a Connection to Pets
+- Have a love for animals and a Connection to Pets

-- Calm - Do you use common sense, and think well under pressure
+- Calm and Resourceful - Do you use common sense, and think well under pressure?

 - Excellent time management skills.

 - Good communicator?
-Responding to clients within 1-2 hours of an inquiry is a MUST.
+Responding to clients within 1-2 hours of an inquiry is key.

 - Sensitive to the needs of the pet ie. Mindful enough to recognise when its a hot day to ensure a dogs paws don't get burnt or ensure they don't overheat, and ensure they get enough water.